douglasmacdonald/python/README.md

+# When reading this using Atom

+To preview this `README.md` rendered markdown.

+    ctrl-shift-m

 # python
-A dump of Python scripts
+A place for Python scripts

 # Installing

+Github.
 A common mistake is cloning using the default (HTTPS) instead of SSH.

 * Wrong